 If you find yourself in any of the above situations, then one thing is clear.
 That something needs to be done.

 Your money, your life, your responsibility.

-No one can stop you from reaching a financial state that you really think you deserve.
-But no one will hand it to you on a platter too.
 You need to acknowledge the problems, take action and get back in control of the situation.

 It is important to talk a bit about ‘urgency’ here… or rather perceived lack of it.

 In many people’s case, it doesn’t seem urgent enough to address money issues immediately.
 And this lack of urgency pushes them to keep postponing what rightfully needs to be done quickly.
 But remember that us humans are full of unpredictable emotions.
 Never fully expect that we will operate with 100% reasonability and practicality when the time comes for us to act urgently.
 That is not going to happen.
 We will be arm-twisted by the situation and we will end up making mistakes.

 On the other hand, many people are already aware that there is a real ‘urgency’ to do something asap.
 But unfortunately, they get lost in the forest of too much information.
 Faced with too many options they become overwhelmed and unable to take the right call.